mgieseki/dvisvgm/README.md

 MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.
 See the GNU General Public License for more details.

-You should have received a copy of the GNU General Public License along with this program; if not, see <http://www.gnu.org/licenses/>.

-See the file COPYING for details.
+See file COPYING for details.